 Ever since I stayed at the Fairmont Dubai this hotel chain became a favorite to go to place around the world, so when after my trip to Edmonton I drove towards Jasper National Park and found out I was staying in the Fairmont Jasper Park Lodge I got super excited.

-In March 2020 I traveled to Canada and researched the best sim card in Canada for travel.
-Don’t waste money on high roaming costs, buy a Canada sim card!
+When traveling to Canada don’t waste money on high roaming costs, buy a Canada sim card!
 In this article you will find all the pay as you go sim card operators in Canada, the best network for you, the prices and even Canada sim cards that you can order online.
+A local sim card is the best way to stay connected and it is easy, reliable, cheapest and gives you the fastest internet connection!

 When arriving into Canada you are best off to buy a Canada sim card straight away.
 Don’t get stuck with crazy roaming costs as internet abroad when traveling can be extremely costly.
 In this guide I will tell you everything you need to know about buying a sim card at Toronto Airport.
 Also interesting for you could be my best sim card for Canada travel guide.